openmls/openmls/book/src/user_manual/processing.md

 #### Rolling back proposals

-Operations that add a proposal to the queue, will return its reference.
-This reference can be used to remove a proposal from the store.
-This can be useful for example to rollback in case of errors.
+Operations that add a proposal to the proposal store, will return its reference.
+This reference can be used to remove a proposal from the proposal store.
+This can be useful for example to roll back in case of errors.

 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code.rs:remove_proposal_by_ref}}